ak7588/immersiveExperiences/storytelling.md

 ## Stage 1 / Introduction - Instructions

 "Welcome to the world of Perspectives.
 You have one task to solve -- complete a cycle.
 Now you are on your own.
-Go ahead and explore...I hope you're feeling brave today."
+Go ahead and explore...May the light be with you."

 ## Fail Cue